InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 **@FPE: Mark, I would add a diagram about the communication between BTC/theRouter/Finsemble here.
 In general, would you read over this section and expand it in the ways that you articulated to me at the whiteboard?**

 The integration utilizes the Router's Query/Response model.
 In the source code of the main program there is a function called `BBG_CreateWorksheet`.
 This function name is also the channel name we declare in the Router.
 Any Router query calls to this channel will call the corresponding function in the integration.
 When these endpoints are queried, the integration handles the call and passes it onto the Terminal Connect API as appropriate.
 Sometimes this redirect is as simple as passing the data directly to a Terminal Connect API endpoint.
 Other times, it will involve data manipulation and transformation to conform to the Terminal Connect endpoint.
 (For additional information about this powerful API, please refer to the [Finsemble Router documentation](https://documentation.chartiq.com/finsemble/tutorial-TheRouter.html).)

+**@FPE: Mark, I think we should address Watson's question here: The documentation mentions using separate Router channels as API endpoints - it would be good to list out the router channels and the type of data that it requires.
+For anyone using anything apart from .Net it would be needed.**

 By utilizing both Finsemble and Bloomberg, a user can have all the relevant data and components at their fingertips immediately.